YottaDB/YDBDoc/Plugins/ydbaim.rst

 * **type**, defaulting to the empty string, specifies the application schema for which AIM is being asked to compute and maintain metadata.

 * **force**, defaults to the empty string.
 A value of 1 specifies that AIM cross references should prepend a hash (:code:`#`) to the data being cross referenced.
 If **type** is 1 or 3, **force** specifies either string collation or a transformation function for an application global using the Fileman schema; if **type** is 2, **force** specifies a transformation function.
 See :ref:`forcing`.

+* **comment**, if any value is passed by the caller, results in that value stored in the metadata of the cross reference.

 The relationship between **type** and **force** is shown below.
 Combinations of values other than those shown are reserved.